knath2000/onlybible/memory-bank/progress.md

 - **Deployment phase**: ✅ Ready for production

 ## Known Issues
-- **Word Dictionary Coverage**: Dictionary expanded to ~300 words but covers only common terms; uncommon words fallback to original.
+- **Word Dictionary Coverage**: Dictionary expanded to ~350 words with API fallback; covers most common biblical terms
+- **Alignment Accuracy**: Heuristic matching works well but may miss complex alignments in poetic passages
 - **Single Verse Display**: Currently shows one verse at a time; chapter view would improve UX
 - **No Offline Support**: Requires internet connection for all operations